 Religious Law Codes

+For two millennium the Laws of Moses were the most well known example of laws handed down by a God to mortals with a requirement to obey the laws or else suffer the civil punishment and the godly wrath.
+Almost every civilization had such laws handed down by God or Gods.
 Clay tablets from Sumerian cities containing lists of laws have survived, and reveal the role religions played in the ancient cities.
-The oldest text is called the Code of Ur-Nammu and was written in 2100 BC.
+Currently the oldest text is called the Code of Ur-Nammu and was written in 2100 BC.
 In all of the early law codes discovered these tablets start of by thanking various gods for giving the people these laws.
 The laws did not come from the ruler or the head priest.
 It was made clear to the people that these laws came from gods.

-The first laws are very standard.
+The first Ur-Nammu laws are very standard.
 1. If a man commits a murder, that man must be killed.
 2. If a man commits a robbery, he will be killed.
-The laws become more complex as you go down the list and the Code confirms that legal marriages existed, and divorces took place.
-9. If a man divorces his first-time wife, he shall pay (her) one mina of silver.
+The laws become more complex as you go down the list and the Code confirms that in 2100 BC legal marriages existed, and legal divorces took place (law 9.
+If a man divorces his first-time wife, he shall pay (her) one mina of silver).

 Sumer was one of the world's earliest civilizations.
 It developed in Mesopotamia which is Iraq today, cities grew along the shores of the Tigris and Euphrates rivers around 5000 BC.
 Initially there were separate city states, each with its local ruler.
 The ancient city Uruk was located on a branch of the Euphrates River named Erech.
 In 2900 BC Uruk was possibly the largest city in the world with 50,000 to 80,000 citizens in a walled city.
 King Gilgamesh ruled Uruk around 2700 BC.
 Posthumously he was deified and legends about Gilgamesh became very popular.